rath3r/rath3rapi/README.md

 # Rath3r API

-A simple application focused on the presentation of a portfolio site.
+This site is now active on [data.rath3r.com](http://data.rath3r.com) it is a simple application focused on the presentation of data for a portfolio site.

 The authentication is based on a Authentication tutorial using Slim 2 - [PHP Authentication][1].